The USVI New Build Field Guide: everything you need to know before you build in the US Virgin Islands

 How do you handle water, power, and utilities on a USVI build?

-Water: Rainwater harvesting is the primary water supply strategy on most USVI builds, and the territory's building code makes it a legal requirement rather than a design choice.
-Under V.I.
-Code Title 29, § 308, all new residential construction must include a rainwater collection area and cistern sized to a minimum of 10 gallons per square foot of roof area for single-storey buildings, and 15 gallons per square foot for two or more storeys.
-Municipal water supply through WAPA is unreliable and expensive as a primary source — the code minimum cistern is a floor, not a target.
-A backup cistern provides meaningful resilience against dry periods and delivery disruptions, and on a vacation rental, water supply continuity is a business continuity issue, not just a comfort one.
+Water: rainwater harvesting is the primary water supply strategy on most USVI builds, and the territory's building code makes it a legal requirement.
+Under Title 29, § 308 of the 2019 USVI Code, all new residential construction must include a cistern sized to a minimum of 10 gallons per square foot of roof area for single-story structures and 15 gallons per square foot for multi-story buildings, with an absolute floor of 2,000 gallons.
+Municipal water supply through WAPA is unreliable and expensive as a primary source.
+The code minimum is a floor, not a target — a backup cistern provides meaningful resilience against dry periods and delivery disruptions.
+Rainwater harvesting design should be integrated into the architectural design from the start, not retrofitted after the roof is built.

 How do you manage a USVI construction project from the mainland?